 Evolution of eco-criticism was not gradual as an academic wing of any particular political movement.
-Rather its emergence is attributed to the period when environmentalism had turned to a vast field of various converging and conflicting projects, which gave led to the development of other humanistic disciplines, which include, environmental philosophy and history.
-In addition, eco-criticism has resonated from various different names, which has been associated with the study.
+Rather its emergence is attributed to the period when environmentalism had turned to a vast field of various converging and conflicting projects that gave rise to the development of other humanistic disciplines, which include environmental philosophy and history.
+In addition, eco-criticism has resonated from various names, which has been associated with the study.
 For example, critics have used various names such as environmental criticism, literary environmental studies, literary ecology, environmentalism and green cultural studies in reference to eco-criticism.
-The convergence of thought was attributed to the perceived relevance of biology, which opened up the conceptual space for eco-criticism.
-This led to the entry of sociobiological approaches, which had been duped in the 1970's (Heisie 58).
-This was used in answering various controversial questions due to high criticism of scholars and scientist on inclusion of sociobiological factors in the study of eco-criticism.

-Eco-criticism has a high allegiance as the scientific study of nature, providing an illustration of the relationship between political wars and establishment of better ways of inhabiting the world.
-However, there have been various underlying issues of realism and representation, which have led to the increased science wars, and have continued to pose a challenge to the eco-critical theory.
-The increased diversity of cross-disciplinary and political influences, which led to the development of eco-criticism have posed a challenge in summarizing (Rigby).
+The convergence of thought was attributed to the perceived relevance of biology, which opened up the conceptual space for ecocriticism.
+This led to the entry of sociobiological approaches that had been duped in the 1970's (Heisie 45).
+This was used in answering various controversial guestions due to high criticism of scholars and scientist on inclusion of sociobiological factors in the study of eco-criticism.
+Eco-criticism has a high allegiance just like the scientific study of nature, providing an illustration of the relationship between political wars and establishment of better ways of inhabiting the world.
+However, there have been various underlying issues of realism and representation, which have led to the increased science wars and have also continued to pose a challenge to the eco-critical theory.
+The increased diversity of cross-disciplinary and political influences, which led to the development of eco-criticism have posed a challenge in summarizing (Rigby 75).
 Even with the increased divergence of views, eco-critics also long for a sense of shared community ideals.
 However, the increased recent critiques and ripostes are indications of a vibrant and rapidly increasing field.

 The engagement of globalization and modernization with eco-criticism has partly been shaped by the ambivalence of environmentalists towards scientific inquiry.
 There have been views that science has been among the root causes of environmental degradation.
-This has been from the view that it has provided the means through which nature can be exploited more rapidly than it was previously in the pre-modern times (Heisie 54).
-However, there have been views also that social legitimating of environmental politics and their own aspects and insights into the state of nature are highly dependent on science.
+This has been from the view that it has provided the means through which nature can be exploited more rapidly than it was previously in the pre-modern times (Heisie 78).
+However, there have been views also that social legitimatization of environmental politics and their own aspects and insights into the state of nature are highly dependent on science.
 This ambivalence and diverging views in eco-criticism have led to diverging views and perceptions on how sciences should inform cultural inquiry.

 There has been an increased tension between constructivists and realists approaches and more specifically on issues concerning how individual perception on the environment is shaped by the cultural factors and the mediation between language and literature.
-A modernist eco-criticism strand privileged philosophies and modes of writing, which tend to transcend division between nature and culture subject, body and environment and subject an object.
+A modernist eco-criticism strand is privileged philosophy and modes of writing, which tend to transcend division between nature and culture (Barry 85).
 Therefore, there has been a divergence of views on the approaches used in the modern and pre-modern times in expression of eco-criticism.

-The development of eco-criticism in the 1990's has been attributed to the questioning by most English departments on the reason behind poor representation of nature writing.
-Henry David Thoreau has been among the most exception writer and artist; his writings include the More Day to Dawn: Thoreau's walden for the Twenty-first Century.
-This was followed by a series of writing from various other writers leading to the development eco-criticism (Johnson 7).
+The development of eco-criticism in the 1990's had been attributed to questionings by most English departments on the reason behind poor representation of nature writing.
+Henry David Thoreau has been among the most exception writer and artist; his writings include the More Day to Dawn: Thoreau's warden for the Twenty-first Century.
+This was followed by a series of writing from various other writers leading to the development eco-criticism (Phillips 45).